-Pierce County will be experiencing historic high temperatures beginning Friday, June 25, lasting through the weekend and into the first week of July.
+Pierce County will be experiencing another wave of high temperatures.
 Click here to check the forecast.

 Many people will be at high risk for heat-related illness, especially those who are heat sensitive and those without effective cooling and/or adequate hydration.

 Fire danger will also increase due to hot, dry conditions and an increase in people participating in outdoor activities such as campfires and grilling.

 There is also an increased risk of drowning as more people visit lakes and rivers to escape the heat.
 It is important to remember that the lakes and rivers are still very cold, and even the most experienced swimmers can suffer from cold water shock.

 Opening windows in the evenings and at night may help cool your house, but increases the risk of children falling out of them.
 Here are a few tips to prevent window falls:

 - Keep windows closed and locked when an adult isn’t present

 - Only open windows 4 inches or less and use a window guard so a child can’t open the window more

 - Keep furniture and other things that can be used for climbing away from windows

 - Make it a house rule to play at least 2 feet from windows